jensbambauer/seriale/site/content/festival.md

   #   data:
   #     list: jury-pilots
   - partial: text-and-image
-    headline: Educational
+    headline: award ceremony
     data:
+      image: /img/new-awards.jpg
+      headline: "New Designed Awards for our 10th Anniversary Edition"
+      text: "For our 10th anniversary edition, we have designed new glamorous awards.
+At this year's Award Ceremony the most outstanding series and pilots will be honored.
+A total of 17 winners, selected by an international jury of experts, will take home our newly designed award.
+The evening will be hosted by Hannah Buscher and Robert Schäfer.
+This year's Award Ceremony will once again be accentuated with music by the pianist Lada Nevmyatullina."
+  - partial: text-and-image
+    headline: educational
+    data:
       image: /img/educational.jpg
       headline: "Conference Program"
-      text: 'The Educational offers lectures and discussions that intend to bring together film and media scholars with creators.
+      text: "The Educational offers lectures and discussions that intend to bring together film and media scholars with creators.
 How did the web series world develop in the past two decades?
 Where are we standing now and what is changing?
 What are the differences in the dramaturgical structure between short and long form series?
 What are the up-and-coming ideas and formats?
 And how do we look at short form digital series from a film- and media-theoretical perspective?
 The Educational is a cooperation with the "Hessen Film & Media Academy", the network of 13 Hessian universities.
       <img src="/img/partners/hFMA.png" class="partner-logo">'
+  - partial: text-and-image
+    headline: Film & Media Meetup LIVE
+    data:
+      image: /img/networking-fmml.jpg
+      headline: "Speed Meetings"
+      text: "The Film & Media Meetup is coming to Giessen.
+Creators from Hesse and all over the world have the opportunity to discuss projects, make contacts or simply find out about current developments in a relaxed atmosphere over a drink.
+The Meetup offers everything you need to get started in the film and media industry or for your upcoming projects.
+There is also the opportunity to take part in a speed meeting.<br/><br/>The Film & Media Meetup takes place regularly.
+It is a cooperation project of Filmhaus Frankfurt, Film- und Kinobüro Hessen, Hessen Film & Medien, the Hessen Film and Media Academy (hFMA) and Junge Generation Hessischer Film."
   # - partial: text-and-image
   #   headline: die Seriale in the videmic app
   #   data: